geekontheway/seeds/README.md

 To display the Seeds help file

-    $ seeds--help
+    $ seeds --help

 To only include certain Models (this should work using table names also, but it's not tested yet)

-    $ seed --include Model1,Model2,Model3
+    $ seeds --include Model1,Model2,Model3

-To only exclude certain Models (this should work using table names also, but it's not tested yet)
+To only exclude certain Models, takes precedence over --include (this should work using table names also, but it's not tested yet)

     $ seeds --exclude Model1,Model2,Model3